There is nothing improper about this Hanky Panky Recipe for old-fashioned, delicious cocktail rye bread appetizers.

 Recipe FAQs:

-Place the prepared un-baked Hanky Pankies on a cookie sheet in a single layer.
-Place the cookie sheet in the freezer for an hour or so until they are frozen.
+Place the prepared unbaked Hanky Pankies on a cookie sheet in a single layer.
+Cover loosely with foil and place the cookie sheet in the freezer for an hour or so until they are frozen.
 Remove from the baking sheet and store in a gallon-size plastic freezer bag in the freezer.
-To bake, place the frozen Hanky Pankies on a baking sheet and bake as directed above.
+When ready to bake, place the frozen Hanky Pankies on a baking sheet and bake as directed above.

-- If you can’t find cocktail rye bread, cocktail pumpernickel bread is a good substitute.
+Cocktail pumpernickel bread is a good substitute if you can’t find cocktail rye bread.
 Also, thinly sliced rye or pumpernickel bread cut into quarters can be substituted.

 More appetizer recipes: